 The editor will deliver a completed manuscript with tracked changes.
 The author will be able to accept or reject any suggested edits.

-Please note: The balance will be based on the final accepted word count of the final manuscript, minus the amount of the deposit, and is due upon delivery.
+Please note: The balance will be based on the final accepted word count of the final manuscript (or the word count of the original manuscript, whichever is greater), minus the amount of the deposit, and is due upon delivery.

 Correction of basic typographic errors.